Skip to main content

 In the second part, mental abilities are assessed.
 This includes language skills, aptitude tests, and general knowledge evaluations.

+A dog handler trains four brown dogs outdoors on a meadow.
+Three dogs sit while one stands.
+The person holds a treat in their hand; trees and buildings are visible in the background.
 As a dog handler, you can be called to duty at any time of day or night.
 Therefore, having good basic equipment is essential.
-Appropriate clothing plays a major role.
+Appropriate clothing is essential.
 It should be comfortable and weatherproof.
 Dog handlers and their four-legged partners are frequently outdoors in all kinds of weather.
 Sturdy, safe footwear and practical functional clothing are extremely important.
 The clothing should ideally be water-resistant and breathable.
 This way, it is suitable for any weather conditions.

 Dogs are often transported in vehicles.
 If this is the case, safe transport of the animals must be ensured.
 Dog seat belts or transport crates in various designs are available for this purpose.
 They ensure a safe journey for both human and dog.
 In the event of an accident, they can also protect the dog's well-being, life, and health.